devSantZ/devSantZ/README.md

 - 👨‍💻 DataBAse
 - 🐍 python
 - 🎲 DBA
-- 🚗 JDM Culture
-- 🤵 animes
+- Studying database at Estácio ❖

 ##Thank you so much for visiting me! enjoy and follow me.
 <div align="center">